KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy Extensions.md

 # Proxy Extensions

-This article describes how KeyboardKit extends `UITextDocumentProxy` with a lot of additional functionality.
+This article describes the KeyboardKit `UITextDocumentProxy` extension engine.

 Keyboard input view controllers have a `textDocumentProxy`, which is the way a keyboard integrates with the currently active app.
 It lets you insert and remove text, move the cursor forward and backward etc.